Meet the Team

 Fr.
 Edward McIlmail, LC, teaches theology and Scripture at Mater Ecclesiae College in Greenville, RI, and serves as chaplain at Overbrook Academy in Warwick, RI.
 He holds degrees from Holy Apostles College and Seminary in Connecticut, the Regina Apostolorum Athenaeum in Rome, and Northwestern University in Illinois.
 He is a past assistant publisher of the National Catholic Register and Faith & Family magazine, and a past editor of the English edition of the Zenit news agency.
 He has written for the rcspiritualdirection.com and ePriest.com.
 He has worked in spiritual retreats in the Northeast, New England, the Midwest and the South, and done mission work in Mexico.
 Born in Philadelphia, he worked in journalism and was active in the pro-life movement before entering the novitiate of the Legion of Christ in 1992.
 He was ordained to the priesthood in 2001.

 Deb is the newest member of the team.
 Residing in Columbus, Ohio, she and her husband, Rick, have been married for over 30 years.
-They have five children – three of whom are grown and working in Chicago, Denver, and Columbus.
-Deb has a degree in Accounting from Miami University and worked in public accounting until she became a full time mom.
+They have five children – three of whom are grown and working.
+Deb has a degree in Accounting from Miami University and worked in public accounting until she became a full-time mom.
 She has been an active member of Regnum Christi since 2001, most recently serving as Section Director for the Central Ohio Women.
 Deb is involved in her parish and various other volunteer activities.
-She enjoys biking, reading, cooking, golf and pickleball.
+She enjoys biking, reading, cooking, golf, and pickleball.

 Fr.
 Nikola Derpich, L.C., S.Th.D.